Activities & Days Out / 4 September, 2019 / My Baba

 When you’re so busy during the week, the weekend comes round (before we know it!) and you haven’t made any plans.
-A surefire way to get out and find something stimulating is to check out one of London’s marvellous museums.
+A surefire way to get out and find something stimulating and interesting is to check out one of London’s marvellous museums.
 Here’s a list of My Baba’s favourite museums for a fantastic family day out.

 WHEN: Daily, 10am-5.30pm